jbukoski/personal_website/content/people.md

     <img src="./brenda.jpg" alt="Brenda Schuster">
   </div>
   <div class="person-details">
     <p><strong>Brenda Schuster</strong> has 25+ years of experience in sustainable development across Africa and Asia.
 She is Director of Strategy and Programs at <a href="https://wildlandscapes.org/" target="_blank">WildLandscapes International</a>.
-Brenda holds an MA in International Studies from the University of Washington and is pursuing a Master of Natural Resources at OSU, researching dryland forest carbon accounting.</p>
+Brenda holds an MA in International Studies from the University of Washington and completed her Master of Natural Resources at OSU.
+Her research focused on carbon accounting using remote sensing products and dynamic baselining approaches in dryland forests of Kenya.</p>
     <div class="person-links">
       <a href="https://linkedin.com/in/brenda-s-62340b25b"><i class="fab fa-linkedin"></i></a> |
       <a href="mailto:schusteb@oregonstate.edu"><i class="fas fa-envelope"></i></a>